Turkey Parmesan Meatballs

 Weekend Food Prep:

-These Low-Carb Turkey Meatballs with Romano Cheese and Herbs are so tasty and they have added nutrition from hemp hearts.
+Turkey Parmesan Meatballs are so tasty and the low-carb meatballs have added nutrition from hemp hearts.

 - 1 1/2 lbs. ground turkey

 - 1 tsp. teaspoon rubbed sage (or less)

 - 4 tsp. olive oil, for frying the meatballs

 - Take ground turkey out of the refrigerator, put into medium sized plastic bowl, and let come to room temperature.